st3vk/Sciences-Po/tutorial.md

 *   [Cheat sheet](cheatsheet.md) to learn how to style your page content.
 *   [Resources](resources.md) to learn how to put different media on your pages.

+Why not also change `about.md` to personalize your [About us](about.md) page.
+Before editing the image links in there, you need to upload your group members' images in `assets/images/` as you did for cover and logo.

 ## Create a new page!